The Story of the Book & Glow Go-Bags [Swannanoa Valley]

 During the last two weeks of October, two churches offered boxes of gloves and hats they had left over from distribution events.
 I thought a beanie hat or a pair of gloves would be nice additions to the bags.

-Compassionate people donated books, gloves, hats, plastic storage bags, flashlights, glow sticks, and money.
-And, they gave of their time.
+I’m so thankful for all of the compassionate people who donated books, gloves, hats, plastic storage bags, flashlights, glow sticks, and money.
+And, for those who gave of their time.

 This Book Belongs to ___________